- the size of the unit and what the unit includes

 Certificate of a land surveyor –boundaries & easements

-This certificate confirms the condominium’s land boundaries were established in accordance with the Surveys Act.
+This certificate confirms the condominium’s land boundaries as per the Surveys Act.
 It will also identify whether there are neighbouring properties infringing on the boundaries of the condominium or whether the condominium is infringing on neighbouring properties.
-If any infringements exist, the certificate must confirm that appropriate easements have been granted.
+If any infringements exist, the certificate must confirm the granting of appropriate easements.

 Certificate of an architect, engineer, or land surveyor –units & post tension cables